ChainSafe/foundry-multichain-deploy/README.md

 [ChainSafe/hardhat-plugin-multichain-deploy]("https://github.com/ChainSafe/hardhat-plugin-multichain-deploy")
 for the Hardhat plugin version.

-The plugin uses [Sygma protocol](https://buildwithsygma.com/) to execute deployments.
+The plugin uses [Sygma protocol](https://buildwithsygma.com/) and [CreateX](https://github.com/pcaversaccio/createx) to execute deployments.
 You can find the list of supported networks [here](https://docs.buildwithsygma.com/environments).

 Please open an issue to report bugs or request featrures.
 Thank you!